 Gold Filled Jewelry

 Gold filled jewelry is composed with a number of layers wherein a gold alloy is permanently bonded to a brass or sterling silver core, utilizing both heat and pressure.
-The biggest difference between gold filled and fold vermeil is that gold filled jewelry will never lose its golden hue, since the gold is permanently bonded with the base metal.
+The biggest difference between gold filled and gold vermeil is that gold filled jewelry will never lose its golden hue, since the gold is permanently bonded with the base metal.
 Due to the more permanent nature of gold filled jewelry, this category tends to be slightly more expensive than plated or vermeil jewelry, but should not be confused with solid gold jewelry.

 Solid Gold Jewelry

 Visually, it's difficult to tell the difference between gold plated, gold vermeil, and gold filled jewelry.
 Solid gold jewelry will have a much lighter gold color than gold plated, vermeil, and filled jewelry, as solid gold tends to have a lower concentration of gold which causes a lighter hue.
+Solid gold jewelry is the best gold option for everyday wear.
+It will never tarnish, or discolor and with minimal care it will last forever.

 If you're trying to determined whether plated, vermeil, filled, or solid gold are right for you, consider whether or not you're looking for a fine jewelry piece that will last a lifetime or a piece of semi-fine jewelry that is a bit more fashion forward and easier on your wallet.
+Shop our bestsellers to see a mix of gold plated and solid gold jewels!